One killed, nine injured in roller coaster crash in Sweden | Law-Order

 One killed, nine injured in roller coaster crash in Sweden

-Eyewitnesses said the park's Jetline roller coaster had partly derailed during a ride, sending people crashing to the ground.
-"This is tragic and shocking, and regrettably we've learned that one person has died," Grona Lund spokesperson Annika Troselius told public broadcaster SVT.
+One person was killed and nine injured, including children, in a roller coaster accident at the Grona Lund amusement park in the Swedish capital on Sunday, representatives of the park said.

-One person was killed and nine injured, including children, in a roller coaster accident at the Grona Lund amusement park in the Swedish capital on Sunday, a park official and police said.
+One person was killed and nine injured, including children, in a roller coaster accident at the Grona Lund amusement park in the Swedish capital on Sunday, representatives of the park said.
 Eyewitnesses said the park's Jetline roller coaster had partly derailed during a ride, sending people crashing to the ground.

-"This is tragic and shocking, and regrettably we've learned that one person has died," Grona Lund spokesperson Annika Troselius told public broadcaster SVT.
-Ambulances, fire trucks and a helicopter were seen arriving at the park, and police launched an investigation.
+"Today is a day of mourning at Grona Lund, we've had a very serious accident in the roller coaster Jetline, where one person has died and nine people have been injured," Jan Eriksson, the park's chief executive, said in a press conference.
+Ambulances, fire trucks and a helicopter were seen arriving shortly after the accident, and police launched an investigation.

-Police said nine people were being treated in hospital, including three who had severe injuries.
-Grona Lund said in a statement the 140-year-old park was closed until further notice.
-A spokesperson could not immediately be reached for comment.
+Police said the nine injured people were being treated in hospital, and that three had severe injuries.
+"Something like this should not happen at Grona Lund, and yet it happened", Eriksson said, adding that the 140-year-old park would be closed for at least a week to aid the police investigation.

 Sweden's Culture Minister Parisa Liljestrand said news of the accident was incomprehensible.
 "My thoughts are with those that were affected as well as their families and loved ones," Liljestrand said in a statement to the TT news agency.